Saving for your children

-- Each child can have one Junior Cash ISA and one Junior stocks and shares ISA during their childhood, but it is possible to transfer each to different providers.
-Junior ISAs do not operate as an annual contract, unlike the adult version.
+- Each child can have one Junior Cash ISA and one Junior Stocks and Shares ISA during their childhood, but it is possible to transfer each to different providers.

 Friendly Society tax-exempt plan

-- These children’s savings plans are only available through Friendly Societies, which are owned by their members to work for the advantage of those members – mutual benefit organisations.
+- These children’s savings plans are only available through Friendly Societies.
+These are mutual benefit organisations, which means they’re owned by their members to work for the advantage of those members.

-- Choose to pay into the plan for between ten and 25 years.
+- You can choose to pay into the plan for between ten and 25 years.

 - Money is invested in a share-based investment fund for the term length you choose.
-The maximum amount that can be paid in is £270 a year, or £300 a year if you pay in £25 each month.
+The maximum amount you can pay in is £270 a year, or £300 a year if you pay in £25 each month.